 Novel Outline Writing Tips

 Using different colors within your outline can make it a little more fun to look at and a lot more organized.
 Experiment with different color pencils or other media and assign meanings to each color.
 For example, if there is a detail in one chapter foreshadowing something later one, use a color such as red to mark it so that you remember to include it in that chapter as you write.

 Writing a Novel Outline

 The process for this type of outline for a novel is to start off brainstorming.
-Just sit down and write out anything off of the top of you head that you are thinking for your novel.
-Usually, this comes from days, weeks, or even months of thinking through different aspects of your novel from the basic story to the names of each character.
+Just sit down and write out anything off of the top of your head that you are thinking for your novel.
+Usually, this comes from days, weeks, or even months of thinking through different aspects of your novel, from the basic story to the names of each character.
 Once you have as much information as you feel is necessary, you can really begin outlining your novel.

 Now that you have these ideas down, it is time to put them together into an outline to guide you through the writing process.
-There are many questions you will have to answer as you create your novel's outline, which begin very broad and narrow down into more specific aspects essential to the plot.
+There are many questions you will have to answer as you create your novel's outline, which begins very broad and narrows down into more specific aspects essential to the plot.
 First, I suggest you attempt to write a summary for your novel that would be worthy of that spot at the back of a book or inside the jacket.
 If you cannot keep your summary focused enough for one to two sentences, that may mean that your ideas are not focused enough to get started on your outline so if you find yourself in that situation, I would suggest going back to the drawing board and brainstorming more before continuing this process.